Edit group access settings

 Setting for who can join this group Allows users to...
 Anyone in the organization can ask Find the group and ask to join it.
 Anyone in the organization can join Add themselves to the group.
 Only invited users Join the group only if they're invited.

-- If you're using Groups for Business, turn Allow members outside your organization off or on.
-This setting controls whether Groups for Business users can add outside members to groups.
+- If Groups for Business is turned on for your organization, turn Allow members outside your organization off or on.
+This setting controls whether users can add outside members to groups in Google Groups.

 Note: Administrators can always add outside members to groups using the Admin console.

 - Click Save.